enaix/enaix.github.io/_posts/2024-11-08-hyperx-color-fix.md

 Since the sticks show this dimming issue in all modes, that's the incompatibility issue between old and new HyperX RGB controllers.
 To understand how this works, we need to understand how does the software communicate to the ram sticks.

+Another interesting problem is that ram sticks use optical sensors for syncing the clock between each other, and it seems that the position of these sensors is different on the newer ones.
+Due to this effect the color cycle effect desyncs after some time

 #### Controlling DRAM RGB

 ![dram i2c chart](/assets/img/dram_i2c-1.svg)